jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

           {2.5: 'works'}
       )

-  the terminal shows passing tests confirming that I can use integers_ and floats_ as `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ keys
+  the terminal shows passing tests showing that I can use integers_ and floats_ as `dictionary <https://docs.python.org/3/tutorial/datastructures.html#dictionaries>`_ keys

 ----